sg2295/Sudoku-Solver/readme.md

 # Sudoku Solver
 ## Introduction
-This project is an agent capable of solving Sudoku puzzles of varying difficulties using a backtracking depth-first search algorithm with constraint propagation.
+This project is an agent capable of solving Sudoku puzzles of varying difficulties using a backtracking search, by combining depth-first search and constraint propagation.
 The implementation incorporates heuristic functions to make educated decisions when choosing which move to make next.

 ### Sudoku Puzzles (The Game)
+Sudoku is a logic-based, number-placement puzzle.
+Each board consists of a 9x9 grid with a some fixed values.
+Each position, also called a cell, can hold a value between 1 and 9.
+A puzzle is completed when each position has been assigned a value, such that each value appears once per row, column, and 3x3 block of the grid.

+### Constraint Satisfaction Problems (CSP)
+A constraint satisfaction problem (CSP) is a problem that involves a number of variables which can be assigned multiple values, based on some constraints.
+[1]

+Alternatively, constraint satisfaction problems can be recognised by the presence of:
+- A set of variables, *X = {X<sub>1</sub>, ..., X<sub>n</sub>}*,
+- A set of domains, *D = {D<sub>1</sub>, ..., D<sub>n</sub>}* for each variable, and
+- A set of constraints *C* which specify the legal combinations of values.
+[2]

+Where domain *D<sub>i</sub>* contains a set of possible values *{v<sub>1</sub>, ..., v<sub>n</sub>}*, that can be assigned to variable *X<sub>i</sub>*.
+Additionally, each *v<sub>i</sub>* in a given domain must comply with the constraints defined by *C*.

+Constraint satisfaction problems make use of

-### Sudoku as a Constraint Satisfaction Problem (CSP)
+### Sudoku as a CSP

 ## Approach
 Use a **back-tracking search**, following a combination of **depth-first search** (DFS) and **constraint propagation**.